lois2inn/Amazon_Vine_Analysis/README.md

 ## Overview

 The project aims to help an account manager at BigMarket get an overview of what big data actually is.
+Then, Amazon reviews written by members of the paid Amazon Vine program shuld be analyzed.
+The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
+Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
 The below tasks are accomplished:
 - Explain how MapReduce processes big data within Hadoop context.
 - Use Python's MRJob to practice MapReduce outside Hadoop system.
 - Describe how NLP collects and analyzes text data.
 - Use PySpark in Google Colab to extract and process data.
 - Use NLP in conjunction with PySpark to build NLP pipeline.
 - Use AWS Simple Storage Service (S3) and relational databases for basic cloud storage.
-- Analyze Amazon reviews written by members of the paid Amazon Vine program.
+- Analyze Amazon reviews written by members of the paid Amazon Vine program as foloows:
+  - Use PySpark to perform the ETL process to extract the dataset and transform the data.
+  - Connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+  - Use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in dataset.

 ## Resources